Plenty of firework displays are taking place in London this year, but can Londoners do their own fireworks? Let's look at the rules.

 And I can set off my fireworks anytime between now and New Year's?

 Not quite.
-Even if you're the right age, have the private outdoor space, and are being as responsible as you humanly can, you can only set off (and purchase) fireworks at specific times.
+As London Fire Brigade tell us, even if you're the right age, have the private outdoor space, and are being as responsible as you humanly can, you can only set off (and indeed purchase) fireworks at specific times.
 So you can only buy fireworks*:

 - Between 15 October and 10 November